alibabadoufu/alibabadoufu.github.io/_posts/2018-2-22-graph-neural-network.md

 toc: true
 ---

 I am doing a revision on how to build neural network with PyTorch.
-To do so I am taking Udacity's online lesson on [Intro to Deep Learning with PyTorch] (https://www.udacity.com/course/deep-learning-pytorch--ud188).
+To do so I am taking Udacity's online lesson on [Intro to Deep Learning with PyTorch](https://www.udacity.com/course/deep-learning-pytorch--ud188).
 This course introduces many important models such as CNN and RNN using PyTorch.
 In the subsequent posts, I will try to summarize important points that I have learnt in the course.

 ## Prerequisite
 For those who have learnt fundamental deep learning concepts should not find any difficulties to follow.
 However, if you are a fresh new beginner in this field, I would strongly encourage you to go through Andrew Ng's Deep Learning Specialization on Coursera before reading this entire post series.